messDiv/MESS/docs/parameters.rst

 is one birth/death/colonization/speciation event).
-For Lambda you may select either an exact Lambda value (a real value between 0 and 1 exclusive), or you can set `generations` equal to 0, which will draw random Lambda values between 0 and 1 for each simulatoin.
+For Lambda you may select either an exact Lambda value (a real value between 0 and 1 exclusive), or you can set `generations` equal to 0, which will draw random Lambda values between 0 and 1 for each simulation.

 Example entries into params.txt: